ted-tanner/entries-backend/Readme.md

 # TODO

+* Pass in Unix Epoch time to OTP and JWT functions, then write tests verifying expiration is enforced
+* Use Redis to count how many times a person has attempted an OTP in the past few minutes.
+Clear the Redis cache every few minutes (based on floor(Unix Epoch / time increment))
 * In models, can lifetime reference be used for things like Uuid in New_ structs?
 * Add email address to JWT, find endpoints (and tests!) that can use that email address rather than making a database fetch
 * Verify SQL injection is not possible with any endpoint